cristiansanm/e-commerce-ch/README.md

 ## Installation

-1. First download the project from my repository.
+1.First download the project from my repository.
-2. Then, install all the dependecies from npm*.
+2.Then, install all the dependecies from npm*.

 ```bash
   npm install